sqlxpert/aws-tag-sched-ops/readme.md

    |Basics|Main region|Current region|
    |Basics|Lambda code S3 bucket|Name of your S3 bucket|

-   For all other paramters, keep the default values.
+   For all other parameters, keep the default values.

-5. After 20 minutes, check [Images](https://console.aws.amazon.com/ec2/v2/home#Images:sort=desc:creationDate) in the EC2 Console.
+5. After 20 minutes, check the [list of images](https://console.aws.amazon.com/ec2/v2/home#Images:sort=desc:creationDate).

-6. Before deregistering (deleting) the sample image, note its ID, so that you can delete the associated [Snapshots](https://console.aws.amazon.com/ec2/v2/home#Snapshots:sort=desc:startTime).
+6. Before deregistering (deleting) the sample image, note its ID, so that you can delete the associated [EBS snapshots](https://console.aws.amazon.com/ec2/v2/home#Snapshots:sort=desc:startTime).
 Also untag the instance.

-7. Go to [Users](https://console.aws.amazon.com/iam/home#/users) in the IAM Console.
-Click your regular (uprivileged) username.
-Click Add Permissions, then click <samp>Attach existing policies directly</samp>.
+7. Go to the [list of IAM users](https://console.aws.amazon.com/iam/home#/users).
+Click your regular, uprivileged username.
+Click <samp>Add permissions</samp> and then <samp>Attach existing policies directly</samp>.
 In the Search box, type <kbd>TagSchedOpsAdminister</kbd>.
 Add the two matching policies.

-   _Security Tip_: Review everyone's EC2 and RDS tagging privileges!
+   _Security Tip_: Review all users' EC2 and RDS tagging privileges!

 8. Log out of the AWS Console.
 You can now manage relevant tags, view logs, and decode errors, without logging in as a privileged user.